Insufficiently Tightened Brake Caliper Bolts – 2019-2020 Thor Motor Coach Aria & Venetian Motorhomes

 IMPORTANT: OWL must be viewed prior to performing the recall to ensure the vehicle is involved and the campaign has not been previously completed.
 Also, check for a completion sticker prior to beginning work.

 U.S. and Canadian dealers: Contact the Warranty Campaigns Department via Web inquiry at DTNAConnect.com / WSC, or the Customer Assistance Center at (800) 385-4357, after normal business hours, if you have any questions or need additional information.
-Export distributors, submit a Web inquiry or contact your InternationaleBay Service Manager.
+Export distributors, submit a Web inquiry or contact your InternationaleBay logo Service Manager.

 U.S. and Canadian Dealers: To return excess kit inventory related to this campaign, U.S. dealers must submit a Parts Authorization Return (PAR) to the Memphis PDC.
 Canadian dealers must submit a PAR to their facing PDC.
 All kits must be in resalable condition.
 PAR requests must include the original purchase invoice number.
 Export Distributors: Excess inventory is not returnable.